How does Medicare work?

-- Quality of Care – The Centers for Medicare & Medicaid Services rates each plan’s quality and performance, assigned a star rating to help people when shopping for a plan.
+- Quality of Care – The Centers for Medicare & Medicaid Services rates each plan’s quality and performance and assigned a star rating to help people shop for a plan.
 Also, do your homework to see what kind of ratings and reviews a particular plan has.

 - Travel – Will your coverage travel with you if you frequently visit or live in another place for at least part of the year?
 With Original Medicare, you can visit any doctor or facility in the United States that accepts Medicare.
 Medicare Advantage plans require you to stay in-network to save money unless you have a life-threatening injury or condition.